tobyck/crisis-lab-2024/embedded/README.md

 ### Sensor + WiFi

-1. Install board definitions for the SparkFun RedBoard (an Arduino Uno) and the ESP8266:
+1. Install board definitions for the SparkFun RedBoard (an Arduino UNO) and the ESP8266:

     ```
     arduino-cli core install arduino:avr